Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Yeah.

-Keith Moon?
+Keith Moon.

-Keith Moon!
+Keith Moon.

 Big shout out.

-Haring soon began to have his own art shows in New York and around the place and started
+Haring soon began to have his own art shows in New York and around the place

-to receive real media attention.
-From here his rise was
+and started to receive real media attention.

-meteoric and pretty soon he was on the cover of Vanity Fair magazine.
+his rise was meteoric and pretty soon he was on the cover of Vanity Fair magazine.

 That's when you know you've made it.
-Yeah absolutely.
-He still wanted to draw on the subway but by

-1984 his drawings were being stolen quickly after he did them only to be
+He still wanted to draw on the subway, but by 1984 his drawings were being stolen quickly after he did them, only to be soon up for sale.

-because he was quite a famous young artist.
+Because, you know, there was suddenly an art market because he was quite a famous young artist.

+Oh, how they steal them?
 Because they're on the black paper.

-They're just on a piece of paper,
+They're just on a piece of paper, so you can just grab them down.

-but he didn't expect people to nick them within minutes
+And he put them up there knowing that they wouldn't last forever, but he didn't expect people to nick them within minutes and then sell them.

-On the equivalent of 80s eBay.
+on the equivalent of 80's eBay.

 Yeah.